How did it all start? Well, a number of us had worked together for a couple of years. We have lots of experience in IT, Industry and Sustainability.

 Well, that didn't fly.
 So we settled for this instead:

-Imagine producers could easily retrieve the relationships between companies, products, processes, and consumed resources.
+Imagine one could easily retrieve the relationships between companies, products, processes, and consumed resources.
 Imagine seeing their impact on costs, health, and environment, even the possible risks that may arise.
 Imagine discovering the companies and people who make things happen.
-Imagine not just uncovering what is, but modelling what could be.
+Imagine not just uncovering what is, but modeling what could be.
 Imagine this was all possible on a single platform and in real-time.
-The promise of better products, better business and a better future is compelling.
-We believe that with relevant data and the right technology, people and organizations can make and sell better products, faster.
+The promise of better products, better business, and a better future is compelling.
+We believe that with relevant data and the right technology, people and organizations can make, buy and sell better products, faster.

 So we decided to set up a business to make a difference.

 We called it everycs.
 As in “everix”.
 Because it’s the story of every product.

 We spoke to many of our contacts in business, analysts, NGOs and regulators.
 We listened carefully.

 Makersite is a dynamic model of the global economy’s cross-connected network of industrial processes, including all physical product and waste flows and their exchanges with nature.
 It is the only data platform capable of calculating multiple operational impacts, such as compliance, risk, environmental impact, social impact and costs in a single, connected data model.

 We built a prototype.
 And guess what, it worked!

 Few inputs, many answers.
 Just pick a product.
 Then chose an app and analyze, model and improve any product.
 What took weeks before can now be done in seconds.
 That’s pretty awesome.

 But it’s not about us.
 And it’s not about technology.
 It’s about what we can do with it, together.
 So we think it’s also time for a new approach.
 One that is grounded in data, scalable through technology and maintained by a global community.
 In a global network of 20 million engineers, designers and scientists, we can leverage know-how much faster.
 As a result, we can make things better – and make better things.